Iamaperson759/Unify/README.md

 **Functionality**

-The USB Type-C and USB Type-A Ports will have SuperSpeed+ functionality, meaning they can transfer data at 10 Gbps.
+The USB Type-C and USB Type-A ports will have SuperSpeed+ functionality, meaning they can transfer data at 10 Gigabits per second (Gbps).
 Two of the USB Type-C ports will have PD functionality as well, meaning they can provide 20 Volts at 5 Amps (100 Watts).
 The other USB Type-C port can provide 5 Volts at 3 Amps (15 Watts), while the USB Type-A ports can provide 5 Volts at 900 milliAmps (4.5 Watts).
-The ethernet port has speeds up to 10 Gbps.
-The DisplayPort and HDMI Ports can run 4K video at 60 Hz each or up to 4K video at 30 Hz if used in dual mode.
+The ethernet port will be CAT6, which has speeds up to 10 Gbps.
+The DisplayPort and HDMI ports can run 4K video at 60 Hz each.
+The SSD connector will be an NVME M.2 slot, but speeds depend on the drive used and the device connected.
+The SD and microSD ports will be UHS-II which has read and write speeds of up to 312 Megabytes per second.

 ## Utility